AIEngOc2025/Projet4/README.md

-This project ias about explaining and predicting workers turn over.
-To do this, we use predictive supervised ML
+This project is about explaining and predicting workers turn over.
+To do this we use predictive supervised ML